MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_Implement_Security_and_Compliance_in_an_Azure_DevOps_pipeline.md

 1. On the **Create New Project** page, click **Navigate to project**.

-### Exercise 1: Implement Security and Compliance in an Azure DevOps pipeline by using WhiteSource Bolt
+### Exercise 1: Implement Security and Compliance in an Azure Pipeline using WhiteSource Bolt

 In this exercise, leverage WhiteSource Bolt to scan the project code for security vulnerabilities and licensing compliance issues, and view the resulting report.